b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

 ```

 What happens above is that the subshell created by `$(...)` has the file `.admin_check` set as its std in.
 So when the subshell returns its output into the string setup with the quotes `".."` the results are read into the quotes and stored in the variable v.
-While we was testing this we actually ran into an issue that this post solves by adding quotes around the subshell, remove them and you'll see that all the nullbytes in .admin\_check executable are actually clobbered into spaces due to shell interpretation of the bytes, so to make life easier just leave the quotes
+While I was testing this challenge, I actually ran into an issue that this post solves by adding quotes around the subshell.
+Remove them and you'll see that all the nullbytes in .admin\_check executable are actually clobbered into spaces due to shell interpretation of the bytes, so to make life easier just leave the quotes

 so how do we actually read the bytes now that we can read a file? m
 ```